Eleanor-Shellstrop/company_data/README.md

 ## Running the Program

+### Main Program

+Python 3 is required to run this program.

+The files to try the program are in the zip file `TRY_IT`.

-1. Download the repo or clone.
+1. Download the repo or only the `TRY_IT` file, or clone.
 2. Save to location of your choice.
+3. Extract all files from the zip folder `TRY_IT`.
-3. In your command line, navigate to the root `company_data` folder.
+4. In your command line, navigate to the root folder in the repo.
-4. Recommended: Create a virtual environment to run the program.
+5. Recommended: Create a virtual environment to run the program.
-   * Run the requirements in your VE:
+6. Run the requirements:

      **CONDA:**

      `pip install -r requirements.txt`

      **Windows:**

      `py -m pip install -r requirements.txt`

      **Unix/macOS:**

      `python -m pip install -r requirements.txt`

-	* If you don't want to use Anaconda, make sure to enter the following commands in your command line once you've navigated to the repo folder:
+     If you do not have Anaconda installed, make sure to enter the following commands in your command line once you've navigated to the repo folder:

      	`pip install notebook`

      	`pip install pandas`

+7. From the root folder `TRY_IT`, navigate to the `python` folder.
+8. Run the `db_auto.py` file first with command:

+		`python db_auto.py`

+9. Once that file is complete, remaining in the `python` folder, run the next file:

+		`python sql_pandas.py`

+You should see other folders appear: `database`, `datasets`, and `tableau`.
+Your CSVs are now cleaned up tables in a database!

+### Running Tests

+You can also run unit tests to make sure your pandas methods and python function are working correctly.

+1. From your saved repo, navigate to `TRY_IT/test/python`.
+2. Run files one at a time:

+	`python test_pandas.py`

+	`python test_python.py`

+The `test_pandas.py` will log your unit test results with a timestamp in the `text/log.txt` file.